zetsux/flutter-hive-employee-database/README.md

 ## Description

-A project to learn about **Hive**, which is a lightweight and fast key-value (NoSQL) database written in pure Dart.
+This is an Employee Database application project with the main goal of learning **Hive**, which is a lightweight and fast key-value (NoSQL) database written in pure Dart.
 It's a perfect fit for a Flutter app that needs a lightweight datastore with higher performance compared to other existing alternatives like _SQLite_ or _SharedPreferences_.

 ## Programming Steps